 MMS Marketing Costs

-It’s more expensive for a mobile marketer to send an MMS marketing message to a consumer’s mobile phone, when compared to the cost of sending a SMS message.
-While the cost of sending an MMS marketing message will vary between mobile messaging providers, on average, an MMS message will cost a marketer three-times more than an SMS message.
-That means if an SMS message costs a marketer 1 cent to send, you can expect an MMS message to cost around 3 cents.
+Because MMS messages enable more kinds of multimedia messages, it’s more expensive for a mobile marketer to send an MMS marketing message to a consumer’s mobile phone, compared to the cost of sending a SMS message.
+While the cost of sending an MMS marketing message will vary between mobile messaging providers, on average, an MMS message will cost a marketer two to three times more than an SMS message.
+Put simply, MMS campaigns are more expensive than SMS campaigns because you’re paying for the increased flexibility and visual appeal.

 MMS Short Code Provisioning

 Short code provisioning is the process of getting approvals from the wireless carriers to send and receive mobile messages on your 5-6 digit phone number.
 It’s important to note that a short code can be provisioned for SMS messaging, MMS messaging, or both types of messaging.
-The type of messaging you want to provision your short code for must be decided at the beginning of the short code provisioning process.
+To provision your short code, you must decide which kind of messaging you want to use at the beginning of the short code provisioning process: MMS or SMS.

 If a short code is provisioned for only SMS messaging, and a mobile marketer attempts to send an MMS message using that short code, the message will fail.
-All is not lost though if you initially provision a short code for SMS messaging, and you want to enable MMS messaging on that short code.
+However, all is not lost if you initially provision a short code for SMS messaging and you eventually want to enable MMS messaging on that short code.
 To do this, you’ll need to re-provision the short code with the wireless carrier for SMS and MMS messaging.
-The process to re-provision a short code can take 8-12 weeks, and will most likely include re-provisioning fees.
+The process to re-provision a short code can take 8 to 12 weeks, and will most likely include re-provisioning fees.

 MMS Marketing Character Limits